ZSolarDev/Solar-Synth/Future blog posts when the website is done.md

 ## 5/26/2025-4:36 PM || ESPER-UTAU INTEGRATION NEARLY COMPLETE!!!!
 WHOOOOOOOOOO!
 I finally got it working!
 You know how I was talking about ESPER-Utau running in parralel on the CPU?
 I thought It would never work, but I got it working!
 I'm so happy!
 All I need to do is skip past the strange pops and make note length longer than required to minimize the fade out and it's done!
 A MONTH AND 6 DAYSSSS

+## 5/27/2025-1:53 PM || ESPER-UTAU INTEGRATION COMPLETE.
+Everything works.
+It all works.
+There were some bugs that leaked through but after extensive testing today, I've concluded it works well.
+The downside is that It takes 10~ seconds to run including the .esp files being transfered over, but I have a decent solution.
+Instead of synthesizing the entire section when pressing play, I can pre-synthesize it when a note is edited.
+The only issue with that is that if you modify a note while ESPER-Utau is running, it will take a second to wait for the previous ESPER-Utau's to complete before restarting the synthesization process to ensure file names don't collide.
+I've made it so far.... all I need is improved phoneme blending and realism and the synthesis is done.